claremacrae/claremacrae.github.io/_posts/2019-07-25-visualising-project-dependencies.md

 [![](/images/project_dependencies/all-targets.png)](https://github.com/claremacrae/project_dependencies_viz#top)

+You can view the example files for the first approach [here](/images/project_dependencies/all-targets.svg).

 (This started off as a short answer to a question this morning on the [#include <C++> Discord server](https://www.includecpp.org/) - and then it kind of grew!)